tylium/unit-enum/README.md

 # UnitEnum Crate Documentation

-The `unit-enum` crate provides a procedural macro `UnitEnum` designed to enhance enums in Rust, particularly those consisting solely of unit variants.
+The `unit-enum` crate provides a procedural macro `UnitEnum` designed to enhance enums in Rust, particularly those consisting of unit variants.
 This macro simplifies working with such enums by providing useful utility methods.

 ## Features